Sets and runs

 Lay sets and runs, manage discards, and clear your hand.

 Draw from the stock or discard pile, lay down melds when you can, and race the AI to go out first.
-This version focuses on classic, approachable Rummy play.
+This version focuses on classic, approachable Rummy play: seven-card hands, open table melds, and round scores that count the loser’s leftover cards toward a 100-point match.

 Rummy is the foundation for a large family of draw-and-discard card games.
 The core idea is simple: collect cards into sets and runs, lay those melds onto the table, and reduce the cards left in your hand.